 After such an incredibly hectic personal shift and roller coaster at the end of 2016 and beginning of 2017, it's pure serenity to literally worry about nothing and have the option of guilt-free catch up of preciously needed sleep.

 This is my packing list for a 12 day south pacific cruise.
 Most items are self-explanatory with some I've added a reason as to why I put them in my suitcase.
 This is my list and all items should be considered for the individual traveller.
 I am in no way a healthcare professional or family travelling expert.
 These are simply my own personal opinions in what works for myself and what I think may help the average traveller on their next cruise.
-This list is a detailed guide, and you are more than welcome to use it as a checklist, but in no way is this a 'must do'.
 We travelled on Voyager of the Seas and my tips may not apply to different cruise ships.

 No Weight Limit On Your Cruise